andreatondella/instagram_scraper/README.md

 # Instagram Scraper

-Instagram scraper is a python script that scrapes your own followers network and prepares the data to be used for social network analysis tools such as gephi.
+Instagram scraper is a python command line app that scrapes your own followers network and prepares the data to be used for social network analysis tools such as gephi.

+## Use